thegenemyers/FASTK/README.md

 contain arrays of offsets into the P-files giving the start of each compressed profile, assuming the path name \<source> = \<dir>/\<base>.
 An A-file contains a brief header followed by an array of offsets.
-The number of offsets in the A-file is one more than the number of profiles.
-This last offset is to the end of the P-file so that the profile for sequence b+i is the bytes off[i] to off[i+1]-1 where off[i] is the i'th offset in the A-file.
+The number of offsets in the A-file is equal to the number of profiles and the i'th offset is to the first byte of the (i+1)'st profile.
+Thus the last offset is to the end of the P-file so that the profile for sequence b+i is the bytes off[i-1] to off[i]-1 where off[-1] = 0.

 ```
       < kmer size(k)                                     : int   >
       < index of sequence of 1st profile in this file(b) : int64 >
       < # of profile offsets in this file(n)             : int64 >
-      ( < profile offset for sequence i in [b,b+n) : int64 > ) ^ n+1
+      ( < profile offset for sequence i in [b+1,b+n] : int64 > ) ^ n
 ```

 A P-file contains compressed profiles.